The return of pine martens to England’s forests

 The images of pine marten in Kielder were captured on cameras set up to monitor red squirrel numbers in the forest.
 Kielder is England’s largest forest and a stronghold for our native red squirrels.
 Collaborating with the Vincent Wildlife Trust and Red Squirrels Northern England, we are now collecting data in the largest survey of pine martens and red squirrels ever carried out in Kielder to find out more about the distribution of these rare species.

-The introduction of the grey squirrels from North America has been a major factor in the native red squirrel’s decline over the past century.
+The introduction of grey squirrels from North America has been a major factor in the native red squirrel’s decline over the past century.
 As well as out-competing red squirrels for food, non-native grey squirrels carry the squirrel pox virus, which is deadly to the reds.

 Evidence in some areas where pine marten numbers are recovering shows there is a decline in greys; good news for the reds.
 This would also be good news for forests too.
 Grey squirrels cause damage and kill trees such as oak, beech and sycamore by stripping their bark.
 Predators are a vital part of a healthy woodland ecosystem and we’ll be monitoring the impact of pine martens in our forests.
 If martens are found to be lowering numbers in greys then there may be a future for red squirrels in areas where we have previously lost them.